jechea14/RuneScape-DXP-Clan-Competition/README.md

 - Database: MongoDB
 - Cronjobs

-- Note: May change database to Postgresql
+- Note: May change database to Postgresql or Mysql